akhomy/docker-compose-lamp/README.md

 ### Extra features

 To enable **Selenium** check **docker-compose.yml** and uncomment related **selenium** and **php-fpm-data** sections.
+The same for other images non enabled by default.

 To enable custom configs from files, please, check image info and uncomment related image volumes section.